Signed in as:

 She currently works as an Associate Professor at the University at Albany, in New York where she directs the Emergency and Risk Communication Message Testing Lab.

-Check out The Warn Room and follow the link to my webpage to learn how to write better, more effective, warnings.
+The Warn Room and follow the link to my webpage to learn how to write better, more effective, warnings.

-The resulting content incorporated into the Warning Lexicon includes 48 hazards, their associated impacts, and 112 protective action statements spanning atmospheric, technological, biological, and human-induced events.
+Warning Lexicon includes 48 hazards, their associated impacts, and 112 protective action statements spanning atmospheric, technological, biological, and human-induced events.
 The result of this project is a comprehensive, theory-based, expert-informed, and practitioner-reviewed resource to support the composition of warning messages for imminent threat events.

 Copyright © 2020 Jeannette Sutton - All Rights Reserved.